fsprojects/FSharp.Data.GraphQL/docs/content/type-system.md

     Define.Input("password", String) ])
 ```

-Unlike the objects, you neither define input object field resolver nor supply it with arguments - it's designed to work only as a type-safe value container.
+Unlike the objects, you neither define input object field resolver nor provide any arguments for it.
 They also don't work together with abstract types like interfaces or unions.